ashlink11/portfolio/addtl-readme-docs/project-one-frontend-notes.md

 - but i can take a look at the old html and css for the responsive layout cause i made it by hand #todokey

-next goal: plan all canva diagrams
+next goal: plan all canva diagrams, but for the next day just project one diagram one so its not as much as trying to do all 4 p1 diagrams in one day